Dr. Amy Gutmann

 University of Pennsylvania

-She continues to be an active scholar as Penn's President, most recently publishing her sixteenth book, The Spirit of Compromise: Why Governing Demands It and Campaigning Undermines It (with Dennis Thompson) in May 2012.
+She continues to actively pursue her scholarship as Penn’s President, publishing her sixteenth book, The Spirit of Compromise: Why Governing Demands It and Campaigning Undermines It (with Dennis Thompson) in 2012.

-Appointed in 2009 by President Barack Obama, Gutmann chairs the Presidential Commission for the Study of Bioethical Issues.
-She also serves on the National Commission on the Humanities and Social Sciences, and on the Boards of the National Constitution Center, the Carnegie Corporation, and the Vanguard Group.
-Gutmann has won the Harvard University Centennial Medal (2003), the Carnegie Corporation Academic Leadership Award (2009), and was named by Newsweek one of the "150 Women Who Shake the World" (2011).
+Appointed in 2009 by President Barack Obama, she chairs the Presidential Commission for the Study of Bioethical Issues.
+In 2013, she was elected Vice Chair of the Association of American Universities (AAU), a nonprofit organization of 62 leading United States and Canadian research universities.
+She also serves on the National Commission on the Humanities and Social Sciences, and on the Boards of the National Constitution Center and the Vanguard Group.
+Dr. Gutmann has been honored with the Harvard University Centennial Medal (2003), the Carnegie Corporation Academic Leadership Award (2009), and was named by Newsweek one of the “150 Women Who Shake the World” (2011).
 She is an elected member of the American Philosophical Society, the American Academy of Arts and Sciences, the National Academy of Education, and is W.E.B.
 DuBois Fellow of the American Academy of Political and Social Science.
-She served as President of the American Society for Political and Legal Philosophy.
-Gutmann is a founding member of the Global Colloquium of the University Presidents, which advises the Secretary General of the U.N. on a range of issues, including the social responsibility of universities.
-In May 2012, she received an honorary Doctor of Laws degree from Columbia University.
+She previously served as President of the American Society for Political and Legal Philosophy.
+Dr. Gutmann is a founding member of the Global Colloquium of University Presidents, an advisory group to the Secretary General of the United Nations.
+She has received numerous honorary degrees, including a Doctor of Laws from Columbia University in 2012, and she was named an Honorary Fellow of the London School of Economics in 2013.

-Prior to her appointment as Penn's President, Gutmann served as Provost at Princeton University, where she also was the Laurance S. Rockefeller University Professor of Politics.
-She was the founding Director of the University Center for Human Values, an eminent multi-disciplinary center that supports teaching, scholarship and public discussion of ethics and human values.
-She served as Princeton's Dean of the Faculty from 1995-97 and as Academic Advisor to the President from 1997-98.
-In 2000, she was awarded the President's Distinguished Teaching Award by Princeton University.
+Prior to her appointment at Penn, Dr. Gutmann served as Provost at Princeton University, where she also was the Laurance S. Rockefeller University Professor of Politics.
+She was the Founding Director of the University Center for Human Values, an eminent, multidisciplinary center that supports teaching, scholarship and public discussion of ethics and human values.
+Also at Princeton, she served as Dean of the Faculty and as Academic Advisor to the President, and was awarded the President's Distinguished Teaching Award.

-Gutmann graduated magna cum laude from Harvard-Radcliffe College.
+Dr. Gutmann graduated magna cum laude from Harvard-Radcliffe College.
 She earned her master's degree in Political Science from the London School of Economics and her doctorate in Political Science from Harvard University.
 She is married to Michael W. Doyle, the Harold Brown Professor of Law and International Affairs at Columbia University.
-Their daughter, Abigail Gutmann Doyle, is an Assistant Professor of Chemistry at Princeton University.
-Their son-in-law, Jakub Jurek, is an Assistant Professor of Economics at Princeton University.
+Their daughter, Abigail Gutmann Doyle, is Associate Professor of Chemistry at Princeton University.
+Their son-in-law, Jakub Jurek, is Assistant Professor of Economics at Princeton University.